mbaldwinsmith/dwarf_fortress_secrets_of_sin/README.md

-# dwarf_fortress_secrets_of_sin
-A Dwarf Fortress mod introducing procedurally generated Sin-Curses inspired by the Seven Deadly Sins.
-Forbidden secrets tempt mortals with power, but manifest as slow, vampiric curses that reshape personalities, relationships, and history—spreading corruption through dwarves, nobles, and civilizations over time.
+# Seven Secrets of Sin

+Seven Secrets of Sin is a Dwarf Fortress raw-only mod that adds seven [I_SOURCE:SECRET] interactions aligned with the Seven Deadly Sins.

+Learning a secret applies a syndrome that shifts personality traits and grants a line-of-sight aura interaction.
+The aura inflicts strong emotions and mild personality nudges on nearby intelligent creatures, creating social and psychological fallout rather than physical harm.

+## Features
+- Seven sin-aligned secrets with distinct Orders
+- Permanent personality shifts on the bearer
+- Emotional auras that influence nearby intelligent creatures
+- Worldgen integration so secrets can appear in legends, books, and teaching

+## Requirements
+- Raw-only mod; no external tools needed
+- Generate a new world for full secret and sphere integration